Debrand Services

 Acquisition in 2014

-Deffenbaugh Industries, Inc. has been a prominent provider of waste disposal and recycling services since its founding in 1957.
-The company offers a wide range of services, including commercial, industrial, and residential waste disposal, as well as recycling and construction waste management.
-In addition, Deffenbaugh Industries provides portable toilet services and operates waste landfills and recovery facilities.
-The company's commitment to integrity and excellent customer service has established a strong reputation in the industry, reflecting their dedication to maintaining high standards and customer satisfaction.
+Deffenbaugh Industries, Inc. has been a prominent provider of waste disposal and recycling services since its establishment in 1957.
+The company offers a comprehensive range of services, including commercial, industrial, and residential waste disposal, as well as recycling and construction waste management.
+In addition to these services, Deffenbaugh Industries operates waste landfills and recovery facilities, enhancing its ability to manage various waste streams effectively.
+The company's longstanding commitment to integrity and customer satisfaction underpins its reputation in the industry, ensuring quality service delivery across its operations.

 Liquid Logistics